zimaxnet/secai-radar/docs/wiki/Development-Workflow.md

 ```

 ### "Wiki doesn't show my changes"
-- Check that you pushed to `wiki` branch
+- Check that you pushed to `gh-pages` branch
 - Check GitHub Actions workflow status
 - Wait a few minutes for GitHub Pages to build and deploy

 ### "I need code from main in wiki"
-- Use `git merge main` on wiki branch
+- Use `git merge main` on gh-pages branch
 - Or cherry-pick specific commits
 - Only do this when necessary